lgiese/lgiese.boat.io/boat.md

 </div>

 <h3>Testing results</h3>
 <p> The boat was floating much smoother on the water surface due to a small immersion depth.
-Nevertheless it was to small for our project, so we take the next step: a bigger catamaran.</p>
+Nevertheless it was too small for our project, so we take the next step: a bigger catamaran.</p>

 <h2>The Second Catamaran-like Prototype</h2>